 Website design has been tested against colour contrast to ensure that all information is still clear.

 Most of the text is written as grey on white and is perfectly contrasting.
-Grey on white combination passes colour visibility test (link here http://www.w3.org/TR/AERT) successfully.
+Grey on white combination passes colour visibility test successfully.

-Relative units have been used in markup language and CSS, therefore website layout accommodates resizing text even in Internet Explorer for Windows.
+Relative units have been used in markup language and CSS, therefore website layout accommodates resizing text on all widely-used browsers.